R0mb0/PIVPN_GUI/Project_infos/README.md

 -  Remove "always enabled" user, because this condiction could be reached with a far away date
   - Remove "is always enabled checkbox" and the table column
 - A user with "not time to live" could not be enabled
+- The end date must be bigger than the currrent inserting time